igorwojda/kotlin-coding-challenges/README.md

 **Break it down**

-1. Write exact, atomic steps we need to take (as comments in file)
+1. Write exact, atomic steps we need to take (as comments in the file)

 **Solve it**

 Solve the problem.
-If you can't just solve similar problem or try to solve current problem by temporally excluding most difficult part.
+If you can't just solve similar problem or try to solve current problem by temporally excluding the most difficult part.

 **Refactor & Simplify**